prettier/prettier-vscode/README.md

 ### Format Document (Forced)

 If you would like to format a document that is configured to be ignored by Prettier either because it is in a `.prettierignore` file or part of a normally excluded location like `node_modules`, you can run the command **Format Document (Forced)** to force the document to be formatted.
+Forced mode will also ignore any config for `requirePragma` allowing you to format files without the pragma comment present.

 ## Linter Integration